Census Dots

 Native American/Other

-Of the 1,611 places in California, Challenge-Brownsville is the 1033rd most populous.
+Challenge-Brownsville is ranked the 1097th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Challenge-Brownsville was ranked the 1033rd most populous place in the 2020 Census.

 Challenge-Brownsville's White Population